Integrating Arithmetic Learning Improves Mathematical Reasoning in Smaller Models: Acknowledgments

 \section{Acknowledgments}

-We thank the Illinois Campus Cluster Program for providing high-performance computing resources for this work.
-This work also used the Delta advanced computing and data resources at the National Center for Supercomputing Applications through allocation CIS240602 from the Advanced Cyberinfrastructure Coordination Ecosystem: Services \& Support (ACCESS) program, which is supported by U.S. National Science Foundation grants \#2138259, \#2138286, \#2138307, \#2137603, and \#2138296.
-The Delta advanced computing and data resource is supported by the National Science Foundation (award OAC 2005572) and the State of Illinois.
+This work was supported by the Illinois Campus Cluster Program and the Delta Advanced Computing and Data Resource.
+Delta is supported by the National Science Foundation (award OAC 2005572) and the State of Illinois and is a joint effort of the University of Illinois Urbana-Champaign and its National Center for Supercomputing Applications.